burbano444/IntroductionGitEndava/README.md

 # IntroductionGitEndava
-This is for a class of GIT in ENDAVA intership
+This is for a class of GIT in ENDAVA internship